silent-mobius/Python_Book/98_exercises/02_data_types/README.md

         - your favorite comics hero/villain
           - string explaining why your hero/villain is your hero.(nothing too long, just few words)
       - print that vairable to screen.
+      - check with `in` operator if your name is in the variable.
+        - print it to screen.
+  - exit the python environment.
+  - enter python environment once again:
+    - try printing those vairables again:
+      - did you succeed?
+        - yes ? why ?
+        - no  ? why ?

+## Ex5

+ Open Terminal/Command line/Powershell:
+  - in it open python running environment:
+    - create a variable that is an empty `tuple`:
+      - add to it next details:
+        - name
+        - last name
+        - your favorite tshirt
+        - your favorite animal
+        - your favorite comics hero/villain
+          - string explaining why your hero/villain is your hero.(nothing too long, just few words)
+      - print that vairable to screen.
+      - check with `in` operator if your name is in the variable.
+        - print it to screen.